pola-rs/r-polars/cran-comments.md

 This is a resubmission.
 Thank your for the comments, below are our answers:

-> Please always write package names, software names and API (application programming interface) names in single quotes in title and description. e.g: --> 'Rust'

-> Please note that package names are case sensitive. -> in your description you write 'Polars' but your package name starts with a lower case "p" ?

-We have put the software and package names between single quotes.
-Regarding "Polars", there is a distinction between "polars" (all lowercase) which is the name of the R package, and "Polars" (first letter uppercase) which is the name of the query engine that is used by "polars".
-This is why we use 'Polars' in the description.

 > Please add \value to .Rd files regarding exported methods and explain the functions results in the documentation.
 Please write about the